The Cairngorms Up-Close: Gallery

 Where and when encountered: Grantown-on-Spey on 2 May 2024

-About: The groundbug Drymus sylvaticus can be encountered among moss, grass, and leaf-litter, typically on dryish soils, and is widespread across Great Britain.
+About: The groundbug Drymus sylvaticus may be encountered among moss, grass, and leaf-litter, typically on dryish soils, and is widespread across Great Britain.

 Eremocoris plebejus